wallarm/product-documentation/docs/4.0/attacks-vulns-list.md

 You may follow the recommendation to prohibit a web application from having the ability to display any sensitive information.

+### Vulnerable Component

+**Vulnerability**

+**CWE codes:** [CWE-937][cwe-937], [CWE-1035][cwe-1035], [CWE-1104][cwe-1104]

+**Wallarm code:** `vuln_component`

+**Description:**

+This vulnerability occurs if your web application or API uses a vulnerable or outdated component.
+This can include an OS, web/application server, database management system (DBMS), runtime environments, libraries and other components.

+This vulnerability is mapped with [A06:2021 – Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components).

+**Remediation:**

+You may follow the recommendation to monitor and timely apply updates or configuration changes for the lifetime of the application or API, as follows:

+* Remove unused dependencies, unnecessary features, components, files, and documentation.
+* Continuously inventory the versions of both client-side and server-side components (e.g., frameworks, libraries) and their dependencies using tools like OWASP Dependency Check, retire.js, etc.
+* Continuously monitor sources like Common Vulnerability and Exposures (CVE) and National Vulnerability Database (NVD) for vulnerabilities in the components.
+* Only obtain components from official sources over secure links.
+Prefer signed packages to reduce the chance of including a modified, malicious component.
+* Monitor for libraries and components that are unmaintained or do not create security patches for older versions.
+If patching is not possible, consider deploying a virtual patch to monitor, detect, or protect against the discovered issue.

 ### Remote code execution (RCE)